DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 - Usage: Cost of provisioned IOPS, throughput, or storage being used by workloads.
 Storage cost is based on the maximum amount of volume storage used that day.
 IOPS and throughput costs are based on the average amount used that day.
 - Workload idle: Cost of provisioned IOPS, throughput, or storage not being used by workloads.
 Storage cost is based on the maximum amount of storage used that day.
 IOPS and throughput costs are based on the average amount used that day.
-- Cluster idle: Cost of provisioned IOPS, Throughput, or Storage for volumes not claimed by any pods that day.
+- Cluster idle: Cost of provisioned IOPS, throughput, or storage for volumes not claimed by any pods that day.

 ## Cost metrics